frontBOI/mondial-relay/README.md

 npm install @frontboi/mondial-relay
 ```

-# 🚲 Run the demo
+# 🚲 Run the server demo

-Simply run the following command to run a set of predefined example requests:
+To see server functions in action, simply run the following command to run a set of predefined example requests:

 ```bash
 npm run examples